Skip to content

 ...

 All requests to your application via ingress will result in metrics being emitted to Prometheus.
-The metrics are prefixed with nginx_ingress_controller_requests_
+The metrics are prefixed with nginx_ingress_controller_requests_ and are tagged with the following labels: status, method, host, path, namespace, service.

 Ingress metrics label descriptions

-Label | Description |
+Label Description

-HTTP status code |
+status HTTP status code

-HTTP method |
+method HTTP method

-Host header (domain) |
+host Host header (domain)

-Request path |
+path Request path

-Namespace of the ingress |
+namespace Namespace of the ingress

-Name of the service (app name) |
+service Name of the service (app name)

-Uptime probes¶
+Uptime probesΒΆ

 All ingresses will automatically have uptime probes enabled on them.
 This probe will directed at the application's readiness endpoint using a HTTP GET request.
-A probe is considered successful if the HTTP status code is 2xx
+A probe is considered successful if the HTTP status code is 2xx or 3xx.
+The probe is considered failed if the HTTP status code is 4xx or 5xx.

 You can query the uptime probe status using the following PromQL query:

-Example PromQL Queries¶
+Example PromQL QueriesΒΆ

-Number of requests to the myapp
+Number of requests to the myapp application, grouped by status code:

-errors to the myapp
+Number of 5xx errors to the myapp application:

-application as a ratio of total requests:
+Percentage of 5xx errors to the myapp application as a ratio of total requests:

 100 * (